pleak-tools/pleak-sql-analysis/README.md

 ## Building

-Building is most conventient with stack.
+Building is most convenient with stack.
 Check the project out with git and in the root project directory:

 ```bash